Large-scale shell-model study of two-neutrino double-beta decay of $^{82}$Se, $^{94}$Zr, $^{108}$Cd, $^{124}$Sn

-Our calculated $t_{1/2}^{2\nu}$ shows a good agreement with this value and the other experimental measurements, which may be helpful to constrain the neutrino mass.
+Our calculated $t_{1/2}^{2\nu}$ shows a good agreement with this value and the other experimental measurements.
+Present result confirming that we have good model space choice and effective interaction giving reasonable agreement with data for $2\nu\beta\beta$ decay half-life, one can confidently use these inputs and calculate $0\nu\beta\beta$ decay NME so that we can obtain good bounds on neutrino mass.

 {\bf $^{136}$Xe}: For $^{136}$Xe, the first excited $1^+$ state contributes an amount of 0.0255, which is 34.1\% of the total NME (0.0748).
 From the lowest $1^+$ state, cumulative NME almost increases consistently up to 80 states.
 But, after 3.616 MeV ($81^{th}$ state), three consecutive states are destructive with a small decrement.
 Beyond that, the cumulative NME slowly increases consistently.
 After the 550 states (at 6.0 MeV), the NME increases rapidly up to a value of 0.0745 (reaching 7.0 MeV).
 Beyond this, the cumulative NME varies slowly, with a final value of 0.0748.
 Using this NME value, we calculated the half-life of $^{136}$Xe for $2\nu\beta\beta$ decay equals $1.266\times 10^{21}$ yr.
 From Table \ref{half-life}, we can see that our calculated $t_{1/2}^{2\nu}$ value is close to the average value $(2.18\pm 0.05)\times 10^{21}$ in Ref. \cite{Barabash}.